 Divination

-Use divination tools, such as tarot cards, scrying or runes, to gain insights into the coming year. take some time to light candles or twinkle lights and meditate to tune into your chosen divination practice.
+Use divination tools, such as tarot cards, scrying or runes, to gain insights into the coming year.
+Take some time to light candles or fairy lights and meditate to tune into your chosen divination practice.

 Light candles to represent the increasing light and warmth.
 Focus on specific intentions as you light each candle.
-You could consider lighting a lamp of LED candle in your window.
-The tradition of placing a lit candle in the window during Yule symbolizes the welcoming of positive energy, warmth, and spiritual enlightenment associated with light.
-This tradition also offers guidance to travellers navigating dark winter nights, serving as a beacon of welcome during festive times.
-Additionally, the candle becomes a symbol of the hearth and home, visually representing the heart of domestic warmth and hospitality, embracing the idea of opening one’s home to friends, family, and even strangers throughout the holiday season.
+You could consider lighting a lamp or LED candle in your window.
+The tradition of placing a lit candle in the window during Yule symbolises the welcoming of positive energy, warmth and spiritual enlightenment associated with light.
+This tradition also offers guidance to travellers navigating dark winter nights, and offers a welcoming light during festive times.
+Additionally, the candle becomes a symbol of the hearth and home, visually representing the heart of domestic warmth and hospitality throughout the holiday season.

 Feasting and Sharing